jdevfullstack-tutorials/what-is-github/README.md

 <https://github.com/join>

-Then create your very first repo by going into your profile
+Then create your very first repo by going to your profile

 <https://github.com/[yourusername]>